MAD32 EV Mini Oled Edition for EVs on ESP32

 • UART: Make sure UART is enabled in VESC Tool settings (baud rate 115200)

-• BMS: Only JBD/Xiaoxiang protocol BMS are supported currently
+• BMS: Only JBD/Xiaoxiang protocol BMS are supported (3S-24S configurations)

 • Reset: To factory reset, hold BOOT while powering on until “Factory Reset” appears